ritik2409/Youtube-Handler/README.md

 ### How to add?

--Download this zipped file.
+- Download this zipped file.
--Now go to extension settings in chrome and switch on the developer mode.
+- Now go to extension settings in chrome and switch on the developer mode.
--Now load unpacked extension by selecting the unzipped downloaded file.
+- Now load unpacked extension by selecting the unzipped downloaded file.

 ### Screenshots